 Pnet-BGC: Adds major ion chemistry to PnET-CN.
 Used for simulation of vegetation, soil, and surface water biogeochemistry in response to air pollution, climate change, and land disturbance (e.g., Gbondo-Tugbawa et al. 2002, Pourmokhtarian et al. 2012).
 Will be used for simulating impacts of depleted soil Ca reserves and forecasting trends in stream chemistry.

 PnET-SOM: Adds a more detailed soil C and N module to PnET-CN, including more soil C pools and transformations and a denitrification routine (Tonitto et al. 2014).
-Will be used for modeling soil C and N retention and gaseous losses.
+Will be improved upon using isotope data and measurements at HBR for modeling soil C and N retention and gaseous losses under current and future conditions.

 Spe-CN: A forest C and N cycling model parameterized for individual tree species; unlike PnET-CN, allows simulate impacts changing species composition on ecosystem C and N dynamics.
 Recently developed using data from HBR and other sites (Crowley et al. in review).
 Will be used to assess how vegetation changes due to succession, invasive pests and other disturbances influence nutrient cycling.

-Ecosystem Demography model, version 2.2 (ED2) model: ED2 combines the logic of forest gap models with a biophysical land surface model by scaling processes from individual trees to regional ecosystems to simulate vegetation dynamics, CO2 exchange, and the energy balance (Medvigy et al. 2009).
+Ecosystem Demography model, version 2.2 (ED2) model: ED2 combines the logic of forest gap models with a biophysical land surface model by scaling processes from individual trees to regional ecosystems to simulate vegetation dynamics, carbon and water exchange, and the energy balance (Medvigy et al. 2009).
 Will be used in conjunction with the Predictive Ecosystem Analyzer (LeBauer et al. 2013), which facilitates Bayesian model-data assimilation, to simulate vegetation changes within HBR forests.

 Multiple Element Limitation (MEL) model.
-Need some text here.
+The MEL model (Rastetter et al. 1997) couples ecosystem C, N, P and water cycles.
+The heart of the model is an algorithm that simulates redistribution of plant “uptake effort” to optimize relative acquisition of these resources from the environment.
+We calibrated and applied the MEL model to forest recovery from disturbance at HBR (Rastetter et al. 2013), and we are now testing the model with a factorial N X P fertilization study at HBR and regional sites.